MiceXx/webpay-token-android/README.md

     android:layout_height="wrap_content" />
 ```

-3. Call to replace id of above FrameLayout with WebPayTokenFragment
+3. Call `replace()` to replace id of the FrameLayout in 2. with WebPayTokenFragment

 ```java
 WebPayTokenFragment tokenFragment = WebPayTokenFragment.newInstance(WEBPAY_PUBLISHABLE_KEY);